Will writing, estate planning, tax planning, trusts and work based pensions are not regulated by the Financial Conduct Authority.

 The Overseas Element

-In introducing the Civil Partnership legislation the UK is not breaking new ground.
-Nine other EU states already have broadly similar legislation as do a number of American and Australian States.
+In introducing the Civil Partnership legislation the UK wasn’t breaking new ground.
+Many other countries already have broadly similar legislation.

 Some overseas partnerships will be recognised by the UK and some other countries will recognise UK Registered Civil Partnerships.
 Basically, couples will need to check the validity of their Partnership on every change of (national) residence and may need to ‘re-register’ (if that is possible) in order to continue to receive legal recognition for their partnership.